oddkraken/orange-sea/README.md

 ## Todo

-* Start pearls sooner? maybe they should be before the specter
+* Start pearls before specter.
+Player needs to "jump in" doing something active and fun
 * Spectral plane lets you go underwater and above clouds! there are goodies there!
     * tint camera color if possible
 * Replace speech with webfont, maybe